duckcoinorg/wallet-payments-client/README.md

 Parameters:

 - `id`: String - The ID of the invoice to pay
-- `code`: String - The payment code for the invoice
+- `code`: String - The payment code for the invoice (note: this one should come from approval callback)
 - `userTelegramId`: Number - The Telegram ID of the user making the payment

 ##### getCurrencies(): Promise<CurrenciesPaginated>